-Our programs help students embrace physical and emotional challenges in a group of their peers, find space for reflection, and cultivate skills like confidence and compassion that enable them to contribute to meaningful change in their communities and the world.
+Our programs help students, including adults and veterans, embrace physical and emotional challenges in a group of their peers, find space for reflection, and cultivate skills like confidence and compassion that enable them to contribute to meaningful change in their communities and the world.

 We are dedicated to opening up access to outdoor educational programs, more than ⅔ of our participants receive scholarships to attend.